yieldprotocol/fyDai-frontend/README.md

 ### Start a new locally served ganache instance to test the frontend UI >

-1. Clone the yToken MVP repositiory: https://github.com/yieldprotocol/ytoken-mvp.git
+1. Clone the yDai repositiory: https://github.com/yieldprotocol/yDai.git

 In a console ( yTokenMVP root folder ):

+2. Prepare necessary files:
+ - `.secret` should contain a wallet mnemonic.
+You will reuse this mnemonic in the next step when starting ganache.
+ - `.infuraKey` should contain an infuraKey.
+This is used only for public network deploys but is currently expected to run the frontend.

-2. Run a new ganache instance >
+3. Run a new ganache instance >
 `npx ganache-cli -m 'SOME MNEMONIC OF YOUR CHOICE' -i 1337 -e 1000`

 *Optionally add the flags:*